SinanSenkul/Number-Generator/README.md

--An app that generates random numbers, between two numbers given by the user.
+-An app that generates an array of numbers, between two numbers given by the user.
 -The result numbers are all different, there are no numbers which are equal.